 Here’s what the peonies looked like in the spring of 2013.

 I planted the two nursery-purchased peonies in the spring of 2010.
-These two bushes didn’t bloom until this spring (2013).
+These two bushes didn’t bloom until the spring of 2013.
 It took them three years to produce any blooms.
 It was disappointing to not see blooms for 3 years, but that’s typical with new peonies.

 Below is a photo of one of the nursery-purchased peonies.
 You can see it was about 3 feet tall and had a good amount of flowers for the first year it produced blooms.

 I’ve had much more success with the peonies that were divided from mature plants.
 I would plant the divided peonies in the fall, and they would produce at least a few blooms the following spring.

-Let’s talk about ants because I’ve received a lot of questions about them.
 Ants are attracted to the nectar peony buds produce.
 If you check out your peony buds early on, you’ll see the shiny, sticky nectar on them.
-I’ve read contradicting things about ants.
-Some people say they’re beneficial to peonies and help them open, some people say ants don’t make a difference.
-Either way, the ants aren’t harming the peonies so there’s no need to spray them with chemicals to kill the ants.
+The ants aren’t harming the peonies so there’s no need to spray them with chemicals to kill the ants.
 Let nature take its course.

 If there are still ants on the blooms before I bring them inside, I gently shake the blooms (holding them at the base of the bloom).
 If that doesn’t work, I run the bloom under water from the outside hose or fill the kitchen sink and dunk the blooms in the water so the ants float off.
 Then I send the ants down the drain with the water.
 And sometimes I’ll pick the ants off with my fingers.

 When the peonies wilt, I deadhead them.
-If you don’t know what deadheading is, it’s when you cut off a bloom that has run its course.
+Deadheading is when you cut off a bloom that has run its course.
 By cutting it off, you encourage the other blooms on that stem to open because the plant is no longer trying to support the wilting flower.
 Deadheading isn’t necessary, but it promotes root growth.

-After the first frost in the fall, I cut the peonies down to 3-4 inches above the ground and throw away the dead plants.
+After the first frost in the fall, cut the peonies down to 3-4 inches above the ground and throw away the dead plants.
 Next spring the plant will send new shoots up from the soil.